Dip20/BitRace/readme.md

-#This is a test for check weather my git auto deployement working or not.
+## This is a test for check weather my git auto deployement working or not.
+## Updated